TharukRenuja/MissRaya/README.md

 ```
 [+] Make Sure You Add All These Mandatory Vars.
     [-] API_ID:   You can get this value from my.telegram.org
-    [-] APP_HASH :   You can get this value from my.telegram.org
+    [-] API_HASH :   You can get this value from my.telegram.org
     [-] FDBURL : Your Firebase DataBase Url.
 (You can get this value from console.firebase.google.com)
     [-] BOT_TOKEN: Get from @BotFather
     [-] LOG_CHNL: Your Log Channel ID.
 (Make sure bot is admin in channel)